Benefits of Lunges Exercise

 the lunge is one of the best exercises for strengthening your quadriceps, hamstrings, hips, and core.

-lunges are one of the best exercises for strengthening your legs and hips while improving stability throughout the entire movement.
+Lunges are one of the best exercises for strengthening your legs and hips while improving stability throughout the entire movement.

 How to do lunges: